 Gun violence comes from many sides: murder, mischance, mistakes… but every shooting is avoidable – if there was no gun at all.
-This Global Disarmament Week (24-30 October 2022), GFSA launched the #GunsoutofHand campaign to tell the stories of ordinary South Africans whose lives have been instantly shattered by a gun.
+With support from the Commonwealth Foundation, GFSA launched the #GunsoutofHand campaign during Global Disarmament Week 2022 (24-30 October), to tell the stories of ordinary South Africans whose lives have been instantly shattered by a gun.

 “By showing the irreparable and irreversible impact guns out of hand have on the lives and communities they pierce, we are challenging myths about gun ownership and inspiring action to stop gun violence,” says Adèle Kirsten, Director of GFSA.

 The first of the #GunsoutofHand videos launched during Global Disarmament Week, with other stories being released throughout the year.
 These include the family of 16-year-old Josh Edwards, who await justice for the shooting of their son by another minor.
 The story of Lynworth Mentoor, the victim and survivor of a stray bullet from an unknown shooter.
 And Avril, a mother left without her son Alcardo Andrews, who is working with other mothers who have lost children from gun violence.

 #GunsoutofHand is based on studies showing that guns do not help build safer communities.
 Instead they confirm that owning a gun is unlikely to help in self-defence scenarios and increase the risk of harm or death.

 While most crime is committed with illegal guns, all illegal guns were once legal before they were lost or stolen, and leaked into the illegal market.